A note on the deformations of almost complex structures on compact four-manifolds: Notations and main result

 \begin{rem} As direct consequences of Lemmas \ref{Lejmi lemma} and \ref{g lemma}, we have decompositions as self-dual harmonic 2-forms and as cohomology classes:

 \end{rem}

 6pt

+Almost complex structures $J_1$ and $J_2$ are said to be $g$-related if they are both compatible with $g$.
 In \cite{DLZ2}, T. Draghici, T.-J. Li and W. Zhang computed the subgroups $H_{J}^{+}$ and $H_{J}^{-}$ and their dimensions $h_J^{+}$ and $h_J^{-}$ for almost complex structures metric related to an integrable one.
 Using Gauduchon metrics (\cite{Gauduchon}), they proved that the almost complex structures $\tilde{J}$ with $h_{\tilde{J}}^{-}=0$ form an open dense set in the $C^{\infty}$-Fr\'{e}chet-topology in the space of almost complex structures metric related to an integrable one (\cite[Theorem 1.1]{DLZ2}).
 Based on this, they made a conjecture (Conjecture 2.4 in \cite{DLZ2}) about the dimension $h_J^-$ of $H_J^-$ on a compact $4$-manifold which asserts that $h_J^-$ vanishes for generic almost complex structures $J$.
 In particular, they have confirmed their conjecture for 4-manifolds with $b^+=1$ (\cite[Theorem 3.1]{DLZ2}).
 Fortunately, in \cite{TWZZ}, Qiang Tan, Hongyu Wang, Ying Zhang and Peng Zhu confirmed the conjecture completely.

 \begin{prop} ({\rm cf. \cite[Theorem 1.1]{TWZZ}}) Let $M$ be a closed $4$-manifold admitting almost complex structures.
 Then the set of almost complex structures $J$ on $M$ with $h_J^-=0$ is an open dense subset of $\mathcal{J}$ in the $C^\infty$-topology. \end{prop}